malnvenshorn/OctoPrint-FilamentManager/.github/issue_template.md

 Before opening a new issue please take a look if there is already a ticked addressing the same problem.
-Also make sure you are using the latest version and that you have read the release notes before updating.
+Also make sure you are using the latest version and that you have read the FAQ and release notes.

 If you want to report a bug stick to the template below and provide all the requested information.